kevaundray/plookup/readme.md

 - The prover would need to modify the linearisation polynomial to account for the extra terms in the quotient polynomial
 - The prover would need to modify the opening polynomial to include the openings for M(X) and M(Xg)
 - The quotient polynomial Q(x) is extended to check the necessary items in this protocol.
 It is orthogonal to the custom gates.

+## Caveats

+- The Quotient polynomial is not split into degree-n polynomials, so the SRS is not linear in the number of reads.

+## Done Yet